perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - You need a working EFI folder
 - Download macOS from Software Update or create USB installer; I don't comment about creating USB installer because there are a lot of sites with this info
 - Run Install macOS Monterey / Ventura app or the setup program from the booted USB
-- The process has 2 reboots booting from Install macOS disk and a third reboot booting from the target disk with Monterey.
+- The process has 2 reboots booting from Install macOS disk and a third reboot booting from the target disk with Monterey / Ventura.

 ----